ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/configure.md

 Memory Pool       | \c OS_EVR_MEMPOOL        | Enables Memory Pool events generation.
 Message Queue     | \c OS_EVR_MSGQUEUE       | Enables Message Queue events generation.

-\note
+> **Note**
-If event generation for a component is disabled, the code that generates the related events is not included.
+> - If event generation for a component is disabled, the code that generates the related events is not included.
 Thus, \ref evtrecConfigGlobIni "filters" for this component will have no effect and the debugger is unable to display any events for the related component group.

 \subsection systemConfig_event_recording Manual event configuration